To earn a JD degree, a student must:

 Enroll in the School of Law as a full-time student after completing their undergraduate degree;

-Successfully complete at least 90 hours of law study (87 credits for the class matriculating in fall 2024), including all required courses more fully described below.
-Of these 90 hours, (54 hours) must be completed at the School of Law to qualify for a degree from the Wake Forest University School of Law.
+Successfully complete at least 87 hours of law study (90 credits for the class matriculating in fall 2023), including all required courses more fully described below.
+Of these 87 hours, 57 hours must be completed at the School of Law to qualify for a degree from the School of Law.
 This applies to all students, including those who transfer to the School of Law, and to students given permission to do a portion of their work at another law school.

-A full-time student must enroll in a minimum of 13 credit hours in Fall and Spring semesters.
+A full-time student must enroll in a minimum of 13 credit hours in each of the Fall and Spring semesters.
 In extraordinary circumstances or in a student’s final semester, the Sr. Associate Dean for Academic Affairs (or their designee) may grant permission for students to enroll in as few as 10 credit hours in a semester.
 The student will still pay full tuition for that semester.
+Students are responsible for confirming the impact of a reduced course load (if any) on financial aid and scholarships.
 Students in their final semester can submit their request for a reduced course load by going through the Part-time / Full-Time Status Change process in Workday.

 The presumption is that a non-transfer student will be classified as part of the class of students with which they began their law school education.